GaryAllenGit/Java-FX_Demos/README.md

 Currently there is:

 	a classic HelloWorld (java fx),
+	a calculator (java fx),
-	a set of pop-up window demos of varying complexity (java fx), a HelloWorld created with scene builder and xfml, a CountingButton created with scene builder and xfml, a (pretty poor) Calculator created with scene builder and xfml, a Collections demo using the ListView and ObservableList classes, created with scene builder and xfml. a Table and Pie Chart demo (java fx) heavily based upon one found online at https://stackoverflow.com/questions/23964885/binding-chart-to-tableview-javafx
+	a set of pop-up window demos of varying complexity (java fx), a Table and Pie Chart demo (java fx) ( heavily based upon one found online at https://stackoverflow.com/questions/23964885/binding-chart-to-tableview-javafx), a MenuDemo that shows off menus and a range of components (java fx), a HelloWorld created with scene builder and xfml, a CountingButton created with scene builder and xfml, a Calculator created with scene builder and xfml, a Collections demo using the ListView and ObservableList classes, created with scene builder and xfml.

 These may all be updated over time, and other demos may be added.